Wehmeyer100/CoI.Mod.Better/README.md

 Is the "Mods" folder present?
 If not, just create a new one with the name "Mods".

-Insert the folder "CoI.Mod.Better" either with or without cheats.
+Copy the folder "CoI.Mod.Better" from one of the folders "CoI.Mod.Better with Cheats" or "CoI.Mod.Better without Cheats" and paste it into the "Documents\CaptainOfIndustry\Mods" folder.

 Then start the game and enjoy!